Why was my temperature excluded by the algorithm?

 - Feel hungover (by clicking on Hungover in the Add Data page)

-An excluded temperature will not be taken into consideration when calculating your fertility status.
-Learn more about excluded temperatures here.
+An excluded temperature is not taken into account by the algorithm when calculating your fertility status.

 Why does it say ‘Not enough data’?

 If there’s no temperature in your Add Data page after you’ve synced the Natural Cycles app with your Oura Ring, it may be that there wasn’t enough data available.
 If that happens, you will see the text ‘Not enough data’ below the temperature section.
 You will see this text if your Oura Ring didn’t collect enough temperature and/or heart rate data during the night.